How iron silicate enhances efficiency and safety in fusion reactors

 Introduction

 Nuclear fusion, the process that powers the sun, promises a clean and nearly limitless source of energy, without the harmful greenhouse gas emissions that come from fossil fuels.
 Unlike nuclear fission, which splits heavy atoms, fusion combines light nuclei to form a heavier one, releasing large amounts of energy.
 Advances in technology are making controlled fusion energy more achievable.
-In this context, Iron silicate has emerged as a potentially important material due to its unique properties, particularly its suitability for protective coatings that could enhance the efficiency and safety of fusion reactors.
+In this context, iron silicate has emerged as a potentially important material due to its unique properties, particularly its suitability for protective coatings that could enhance the efficiency and safety of fusion reactors.

 Basics of nuclear fusion